gulopine/steel/docs/getting-started.rst

 string containing the version number of the format used to save the file.

-Because the first string, ``"GIF"`` is always the same across all files that use this format, it can use a :class:`~steel.byte.fields.strings.FixedString`.
+Because the first string, ``"GIF"`` is always the same across all files that use this format, it can use a :class:`~steel.fields.strings.FixedString`.
 This type of field will always check for the specific string and will consider the file to be invalid if any other string is found.